 Mobile Sports Betting in Tennessee 2021

 The above-discussed criteria operators are required to meet to provide online sports betting in Tennessee is applied to mobile wagering as well.
 The market is still very attractive given the number of high-profile professional sports teams in the state.
-We can probably expect the giants like DraftKings, FanDuel, Bet365, William Hill, BetMGM, or Ceasars to be the first to provide mobile sports betting in Tennessee.
+We can probably expect more sportsbooks from the giants like DraftKings, FanDuel, Bet365, William Hill, BetMGM, or Ceasars to join the mobile sports betting market in Tennessee.

 Tennessee Betting Site List: Legal Sportsbooks in Tennessee 2021

 |Caesars Sportsbook||Bally's Atlantic City|